 In accordance with the article 50-bis of Companies Law 18,046, the minutes of the Ordinary Shareholders Meeting show that although the Company has no obligation to create a director's committee, it has done so voluntarily.
 The members of this committee are the independent directors.
 Their compensation will be UF 55 monthly, and the committee approved an annual expense budget of UF 5,000.
-The committee did not disburse against this budget in 2022.
+The committee has not disbursed against this budget in 2023.